ottodevs/dolomite/web-exchange/src/common/theme/README.md

 export default new Override("MuiButton", styles, props);
 ```

 In the example, `MuiButton` is the name of the material-ui component.
 These names can be found in the material-ui component API documentation.
+Notice how `styles` and `props` are both functions. `forTheme(<options>)` is a helper function intended to make further customization even easier. `colors` is the color palette for the theme being generated.

 All scss files in `common/theme/components` that are an instance of `Override` will automatically be registered